SebPorras/PhyloPhind/README.md

 EC Group: 3_5_2_6

 Threshold: 0.15
-Min seqs: 0
+Min seqs in group: 0
-Row num: 0
+Row number of group: 0

 -Inital number of sequences
 >129